SENSAAS/sensaas-flex/README.md

 	conda create -n sensaas
 	conda activate sensaas
 	conda install python=3.7 numpy
+	conda install perl

 Once Open3D downloaded:

  	conda install open3d-0.12.0-py37_0.tar.bz2

+Install RDKit (Open-Source Cheminformatics Software) that is compatible with Python 3.7:

+	pip install rdkit-pypi

-(Optional) Additional packages for visualization with PyMOL:
+(Optional) Additional packages for visualization with PyMOL that is compatible with the current environnment:

-  	conda install -c schrodinger pymol

- If an error regarding PyQT occurs then:

- 	conda install -c anaconda pyqt
+  	conda install conda-forge::pymol-open-source==2.4.0

-Retrieve and unzip SENSAAS-PY repository in your desired folder.
-See below for running the program **sensaas.py** or **meta-sensaas.py**.
-The directory containing executables is called sensaas-py-main.
+Retrieve and unzip sensaas-flex repository in your desired folder.
+See below for running the programs **sensaas.py** or **meta-sensaas.py** for using the rigid version or **sensaasflex.py** or **meta-sensaasflex.py** for using the flexible version.
+The directory containing executables is called sensaas-flex-main.

 ## Linux